mateeullahmalik/supernode2/README.md

 - `--mnemonic` - Mnemonic phrase for recovery (use with --recover)
 - `--supernode-addr` - IP address for supernode service
 - `--supernode-port` - Port for supernode service
-- `--gateway-port` - Port for the HTTP gateway to listen on
 - `--lumera-grpc` - Lumera gRPC address (host:port)
 - `--chain-id` - Lumera blockchain chain ID
 - `--keyring-passphrase` - Keyring passphrase for non-interactive mode (plain text)